 If you are leasing, discuss your necessities with your possible landlord to be certain that whatever adjustments are required will be approved.
 This will prevent unwanted accidents in the future.

 Moving out is difficult for everybody.
 Searching for a new place, planning, packing, and searching for the best company that will help move your stuff is very tiring.
-For disabled people, it is even more difficult when it comes to packing and home cleaning.
+For disabled people, it is even more difficult when it comes to end of tenancy cleaning.
 Given their disability limitations, they will need extra care and assistance in everything that they do.